ShaRP: SHAllow-LayeR Pruning for Efficient Video Large Language Models: Related work

 \subsection{Visual Cue-Guided Token Pruning}

 Since their emergence, VLLMs~\cite{team2023gemini,liu2024improved,liu2024llavanext,lillava,gao2023llama,li2023blip,wang2024qwen2} have demonstrated significant potential across diverse applications, including VQA~\cite{goyal2017making,hudson2019gqa,zhang2025teaching}, video captioning~\cite{tang2021clip4caption,chen2024sharegpt4video}, contextual reasoning~\cite{peng2025lmm,team2025kimi,wang2023visionllm} etc..
 Earlier approaches employ a limited number of learnable queries to aggregate visual information.
 For instance, VideoLLaMA~\cite{zhang2023video} adopts a Q-Former~\cite{li2023blip} to distill dense visual features into compact query sets.
 While GlimpsePrune~\cite{zeng2025glimpse} introduces a trainable Visual Importance Predictor (VIP) within the VLLM to score and prune visual tokens at different layers.
 The recent method EPIC~\cite{wen2025efficient} adopts a Progressive Consistency Distillation strategy to re-finetune the model, enabling it to learn rich visual information even from incomplete visual inputs.
 Token pruning can be achieved in a training-free manner.
 Among these, LLaVA-PruMerge~\cite{shang2025llava}, VisionZip~\cite{yang2025visionzip}, and VisPruner~\cite{zhang2025beyond} leverage the inherent sensitivity of vision encoders to visual tokens to identify and retain visually dominant tokens.
 DivPrune~\cite{alvar2025divprune} formulates pruning as a Max-Min Diversity Problem (MMDP), ensuring that the set of retained visual tokens possesses maximum diversity.
 Nevertheless, the temporal redundancy inherent in video data calls for temporal-aware pruning mechanisms.
 DyCoke~\cite{tao2025dycoke} merges tokens within fixed temporal windows.
-Other methods~\cite{sun2025llava,shen2025fastvid,shao2025holitom} remap the numerous visual tokens back to the frame level, enabling them to identify and merge highly similar visual content across frames while retaining unique content.
-Among these, LLaVA-Scissor~\cite{sun2025llava} identifies non-overlapping visual regions via Semantic Connected Components (SCCs).
+Other methods~\cite{sun2025llava,hyun2025multi,shen2025fastvid,shao2025holitom} remap the numerous visual tokens back to the frame level, enabling them to identify and merge highly similar visual content across frames while retaining unique content.
+Among these, STTM~\cite{hyun2025multi} performs multi-granular spatio-temporal token merging.
 FastVID~\cite{shen2025fastvid} performs segmentation based on video content, combining temporal segmentation with spatio-temporal merging.
 HoliTom~\cite{shao2025holitom} utilizes dynamic programming to merge redundant information across adjacent frames.